-LECTURE 8: Convolutional Codes
+Lecture 9: Convolutional Codes

-- ▶ In Block Code's data is encoded using a Combinational circuit.
-That is, a circuit with only logic gates and no memory. - Convolutional Codes on the other hand, have encoders that are Sequential Circuits.
+In Block Code's data is encoded using a Combinational circuit.
+That is, a circuit with only logic gates and no memory.

+Convolutional Codes on the other hand, have encoders that are Sequential Circuits.
 A Convolutional encoder receives k bits as the input and generates $n \ge k$ output symbols based on the input at a given time and past inputs (or outputs) still in the memory.
-A convolutional code usually has m memory units resulting in 2^m states. m is called the constraint length, sometimes m+1 is called the constraint length taking into account the present input and m bits in the memory as the bits affecting the output. k and n are usually small integers.
-Codes with k=1 resulting in code rate $\frac{1}{n}$ are of special interest. - For example, if k = 1 and n = 1, we have a code of rate $\frac{k}{n} = \frac{1}{2}$.
+A convolutional code usually has m memory units resulting in $2^m$ states.
+M is called the constraint length, sometimes m+1 is called the constraint length taking into account the present input and m bits in the memory as the bits affecting the output.
+K and n are usually small integers of particular interest are the codes with k=1 resulting in code rate $\frac{1}{n}$ .

+For example, if k=1 and n=2, we have a code of rate $\frac{k}{n} = \frac{1}{2}$ .

 It is important to note the fact that while k=1 or 2 or some other small number, the input and output are streams of bits.
 Assume that L symbols enter the encode.
 This means kL input bits and nL output bits we need also to flush the encoder to make it ready for next block of data, e.g., by feeding km bits.
-So, the output will actually be n(L+m) bits long and the rate is when $m \ll L$.
+So, the output will actually be n(L + m) bits long and the rate is when $m \ll L$ .